Hubbard's Scientific Publications

 Hubbard, T. L. (1996).
 Consciousness and cognition beyond the body: Functionalist cognitive science and the possibility of out-of-body experiences and reincarnation.
 Journal of the American Society for Psychical Research, 90, 202-220.

 Hubbard, T. L. (1996).
 The importance of a consideration of qualia to imagery and cognition.
 Consciousness and Cognition, 5, 327-358.
-PDF

 Hubbard, T. L. (1994).
 Random cognitive activation in dreaming does not require a Cartesian theater.
 Dreaming, 4, 255-266.